juan-phzy/foodtruck-app/README.md

 3. **View Food Truck Details**:
    - Tap on a marker or truck card to view detailed information, including ratings, categories, and images.
+   - Tap on truck card's menu to view food items
+   - Tap on truck card's truck button to view full truck page

 4. **Filter Trucks**:
    - Filter food trucks by categories dynamically.
+   - Reorder food truck list by distance or rating

 ---